 14.1.
 Yaware users have the right to submit any request on the personal data they submitted while interacting with the Yaware Service.

-16.1.1.
-Due to the CPRA California consumers are provided with the following rights: 1) to know what their personal information is being collected by Yaware; 2) to access their personal information collected by Yaware; 3) to request correction of their inaccurate personal information collected by Yaware; 4) to request the deletion of their personal information collected by Yaware; 5) to know whether personal information about the consumer is sold or shared to third parties by Yaware (if yes – what information and to whom); 6) consumers’ right of no retaliation following opt out or exercise of other rights; 7) other rights prescribed by the CPRA.
+16.2.
+Consumer rights.
+Due to the US Privacy Laws consumers are provided with the following rights: 1) to know what their personal information is being collected by Yaware; 2) to access their personal information collected by Yaware; 3) to request correction of their inaccurate personal information collected by Yaware; 4) to request the deletion of their personal information collected by Yaware; 5) to know whether personal information about the consumer is sold or shared to third parties by Yaware (if yes – what information and to whom); 6) consumers’ right of no retaliation following opt out or exercise of other rights; 7) to obtain a copy of the consumer's personal information that the consumer previously provided to Yaware in a portable and, to the extent technically feasible, readily usable format that allows the consumer to transmit the data to another controller without hindrance, where the processing is carried out by automated means; 8) to opt out of the processing of the personal information for purposes of (i) targeted advertising, (ii) the sale of personal data, or (iii) profiling in furtherance of decisions that produce legal or similarly significant effects concerning the consumer; 9) other rights prescribed by the US Privacy Laws.

-16.1.2.
-California consumers may apply to us with the following verifiable consumer requests: 1) to know and access what consumer’s personal information is being collected by Yaware; 2) to correct inaccurate consumer’s personal information collected by Yaware; 3) to delete a consumer’s personal information collected by Yaware, etc. as detailed below by contacting Yaware via the following designated methods for submitting requests:
+16.3.
+Consumer requests.
+US consumers may apply to Yaware with the following verifiable consumer requests: 1) to know and access what consumer’s personal information is being collected by Yaware; 2) to correct inaccurate consumer’s personal information collected by Yaware; 3) to delete a consumer’s personal information collected by Yaware; 4) to receive a copy of consumer’s personal information, etc. as detailed below by contacting Yaware via the following designated methods for submitting requests:

 (1) by submitting contact us form or (2) by emailing to firstname.lastname@example.org .